pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 Development environment
 =======================

-We can run the test in default "development" environment using the default "plain old Python objects" infrastructure (which keeps stored events in memory).
-The example below runs with no compression or encryption of the stored events.
+We can run the test in a "development" environment using the application's default "plain old Python objects" infrastructure which keeps stored events in memory.
+The example below runs without compression or encryption of the stored events.

 .. code-block:: python